 The most important factor to consider is whether the insurer offers affordable policies that fit your needs.

 The price of a health insurance policy can vary widely by insurer.
-This is typically because some providers offer additional benefits with their policies, such as online member portals or gym memberships.
+This is typically because some providers offer extra benefits with their policies, such as online member portals or gym memberships.

-Finally, besides the monthly premium, you should carefully review the deductibles and copays or coinsurance before choosing a policy.
-These values can vary greatly not only by policy but also by insurer.
+Finally, besides the monthly price you pay, you should carefully review the deductibles and copays or coinsurance before choosing a policy.
+These can vary greatly not only by insurer but also by policy.
 By selecting the plan with a deductible and coinsurance that fit your needs, you can save yourself money.

-When evaluating insurers, you should also consider how other customers view the company.
-By collecting metrics like the NAIC complaint index and J.D.
-Power's customer satisfaction scores, you can better understand how that health insurance company values its policyholders.
+When evaluating insurers, you should also consider the experience of other customers as a way to help predict if you'll have problems with the insurance plan.
+Through metrics like the NAIC complaint index and J.D.
+Power's customer satisfaction scores, you can better understand how that health insurance company treats its customers.

-Additionally, you should check reviews about the claims process and the ease with which consumers can get their claims filed.
-Some companies tend to have cheaper health insurance but will lag significantly in customer service.
-This is important to consider as claims processing will be integral to your overall customer experience with the health insurance company.
+You should check reviews about the claims process and the ease with which customers can get their claims filed.
+Some companies tend to have cheaper health insurance but unreliable customer service.
+This is important to consider, as claims processing will be integral to your overall customer experience with the health insurance company.

 Frequently asked questions